bscholer/commitlint-jira/README.md

 git commit -m"IB-0000: My commit message body"
 ```

-`jira-task-id-max-length` - this rule check if jira task id length is loonger that the provided value.
+`jira-task-id-max-length` - this rule check if jira task id length is longer that the provided value.

 ```bash
 // Preconfigured and recommended value in commitlint-config-jira is 9 chars